Arosa Cruises fleet

 AROSA Cruises (officially A-ROSA Flussschiff GmbH, translated "A-Rosa River Ship") is a German company operating passenger riverboats on Main, Rhine, Danube, Rhone, Saone and Moselle itineraries.

-It was founded in 2000 as a P&O Princess Cruises’ subsidiary to serve the German market.
+The company was founded in 2000 as a P&O Princess Cruises’ subsidiary to serve the German market.
 Alongside sister line AIDA, A-ROSA Cruises reflected AIDA's unfussy sensibility with less-structured dining, relaxed dress codes, and an active onboard experience.

-The Arosa company's operations started with three ships - Blu, Bella and Donna.
+The Arosa cruise company's operations started with three ships - Blu, Bella and Donna.
 Following the 2013 merger between P&O and Carnival Corp, A-ROSA was sold off to the private company A-ROSA Flussschif (run by Lars Clasen, who created the A-ROSA brand).